 It is up to owners to help veterinarians narrow down the cause.
-For instance, if your dog vomits after being outside in the hot sun or trapped in a hot car, then heat stroke is a prime suspect.
+For instance, if your dog vomits after being outside in the hot sun for a while or is trapped in a hot car, then heatstroke is a prime suspect.
 If your trash can displays evidence of canine exploration, then garbage, toxins, or a foreign body are more likely.

 You know your dog’s behavior best, which is why it is up to you to fill your veterinarian in on anything that could have contributed to your dog’s condition, like access to human medications, toxins, a change in diet, and other possible causes.

-If your dog is vomiting with diarrhea or vomiting and has a poor appetite, call your veterinarian.
+If your dog is vomiting with diarrhea or vomiting with a poor appetite, call your veterinarian.